WE THE DREAMER

 • Not bypass: you remain responsible for what you do next.

-• Choose Again treats “reaction” as a reference-frame error: the scene is taken as external cause, and interpretation hardens into certainty.
+• This practice treats “reaction” as a reference-frame error: the scene is taken as external cause, and interpretation hardens into certainty.
 The practice tests whether a rapid frame re-selection (awareness-first) changes measurable outputs: cognitive grip, affective charge, felt solidity, relational friction, and escalation.

 • Generated with AI and reviewed by the author for fit and tone.